Festival Hunters Chase Preview, Tips, Runners & Trends (Cheltenham Festival)

 Festival Hunters Chase Trainer Statistics

-There are multiple leading trainers in the Festival Hunters Chase over the last 20 renewals with Paul Nicholls, E Bolger and Rodger Sweeney having all won the race two times.
+There are multiple leading trainers in the Festival Hunters Chase over the last 20 renewals, with Paul Nicholls, E Bolger, and Rodger Sweeney having all won the race two times.
 Paul Nicholls winners have been with Pacha Du Polder (2017 & 2018).
 E Bolger winners have been with On The Fringe (2015 & 2016).
 Rodger Sweeney winners have been with Salsify (2012 & 2013).
-There is one trainer who has not had the best of times in the Festival Hunters Chase, Alan Hill has sent a total of 10 runners to the race without recording any wins.
+Two trainers have not had the best of times over the last 20 renewals in the Festival Hunters Chase.
+Alan Hill has sent a total of 10 runners to the race without recording any wins, whilst Gordon Elliott has sent out 10 without a winner.

 Here are some of the top Festival Hunters Chase trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):